-As you know Windows 8.1 is now available for free via the Windows Store.
-The downloading and updating to the final version of Windows 8.1 however has turned out to be an exercise in frustration with some users getting an error code 0×80240031.
-There appears to be really no universal quick fix available for the error code as of now.
+In this post, we will show you how to fix Something happened and the Windows couldn’t be installed.
+Please try again.
+Error code 0x80240031 while upgrading to the latest version of Windows.
+For some, this has turned out to be an exercise in frustration, with some users getting an error code 0x80240031.
+There appears to be no universal quick fix available for the error code as of now.

-The error code which is plaguing many Windows 8 (seems evident from the numbers seeking support via Microsoft’s support forum) users are at best, annoying because, the error pops up when the Windows 8.1 update download reaches up to 50%.
+The error code plaguing many Windows (seems evident from the numbers seeking support via Microsoft’s support forum) users are at best, annoying because, the error pops up when the Windows update download reaches up to 50%.

 The two buttons – ‘Try Again’ and ‘Cancel’ offered, seem of little or no use.